-The Delights of the Heights – with 46 acres to roam, plus a 25 acre hilltop forest, there’s plenty to do at Balingup Heights.
+The Delights of the Heights – with 46 acres to roam, including a 25 acre hilltop forest, there’s plenty to do at Balingup Heights.

 You’re welcome to join us for ‘animal feeding’ each morning.
 We meet at the main shed opposite the stone farm house at 8.15am each morning.
 Join us to feed our sheep, horses, guinea pigs, chickens and our cheeky llama.
 Session times may vary mid week outside of school holidays so do check with us.